rpmuller/ePubs/WesternPhilosophy.md

 man than a stupid man.
 In this way, a number of merits of great social importance are shut out from the realm of ethics.
-The adjective "unethical," in modern usage, has a much narrower range than the adjective "undesirable.
-11 It is undesirable to be feeble-minded, but not unethical.
+The adjective "unethical," in modern usage, has a much narrower range than the adjective "undesirable."
+It is undesirable to be feeble-minded, but not unethical.

+[^71]: It is true that Aristotle also says this (1105), but as he means it the consequences are not so far-reaching as in the Christian interpretation.

 Many modern philosophers, however, have not accepted this view of ethics.
 They have thought that one should first define the good, and then say that our actions ought to be such as tend to realize the good.
 This point of view is more like that of Aristotle, who holds that happiness is the good.
-The highest happiness, it

-1 It i* true that Aristotle also say* this (i 105'), but as he means it the consequences are not so far-reaching as in the Christian interpretation.

-200

-ARISTOTLE'S ETHICS

-is true, is only open to the philosopher, but to Aristotle that is no objection to the theory.
+The highest happiness, it is true, is only open to the philosopher, but to Aristotle that is no objection to the theory.

 Ethical theories may be divided into two classes, according as they regard virtue as an end or a means.
 Aristotle, on the whole, takes the view that virtues are means to an end, namely happiness.
 "The end, then, being what we wish for, the means what we deliberate about and choose, actions concerning means must be according to choice and voluntary.
-Now the exercise of the virtues is concerned with means" (iii3 6 ).
-But there is another sense of virtue in which it is included in the ends of action: "Human good is activity of soul in accordance with virtue in a complete life" (1098*).
+Now the exercise of the virtues is concerned with means" (1113).
+But there is another sense of virtue in which it is included in the ends of action: "Human good is activity of soul in accordance with virtue in a complete life" (1098).
 I think he would say that the intellectual virtues are ends, but the practical virtues are only means.
 Christian moralists hold that, while the consequences of virtuous actions are in general good, they are not as good as the virtuous actions themselves, which are to be valued on their own account, and not on account of their effects.
 On the other hand, those who consider pleasure the good regard virtues solely as means.
-Any other definition of the good, except the definition as virtue, will have the same conse- quence, that virtues are means to goods other than themselves.
+Any other definition of the good, except the definition as virtue, will have the same consequence, that virtues are means to goods other than themselves.
 On this question, Aristotle, as already said, agrees mainly, though not wholly, with those who think the first business of ethics is to define the good, and that virtue is to be defined as action tending to produce the good.

 The relation of ethics to politics raises another ethical question of considerable importance.
-Granted that the good at which right action should aim is the good of the whole community, or, ulti- mately, of the whole human race, is this social good a sum of goods enjoyed by individuals, or is it something belonging essentially to the whole, not to the parts?
+Granted that the good at which right action should aim is the good of the whole community, or, ultimately, of the whole human race, is this social good a sum of goods enjoyed by individuals, or is it something belonging essentially to the whole, not to the parts?
 We may illustrate the problem by the analogy of the human body.
 Pleasures are largely associated with different parts of the body, but we consider them as belonging to a person as a whole; we may enjoy a pleasant smell, but we know that the nose alone could not enjoy it.
-Some contend that, in a closely organized community, there are, analo- gously, excellences belonging to the whole, but not to any part.
+Some contend that, in a closely organized community, there are, analogously, excellences belonging to the whole, but not to any part.
+If they are metaphysicians, they may hold, like Hegel, that whatever quality is good is an attribute of the universe as a whole;
-If they are metaphysicians, they may hold, like Hegel, that what- ever quality is good is an attribute of the universe as a whole; but they will generally add that it is less mistaken to attribute good to a State thap to an individual. logically, the view may be put
+but they will generally add that it is less mistaken to attribute good to a State thap to an individual.
+Logically, the view may be put as follows.

-201

-WESTERN PHILOSOPHICAL THOUGHT

-as follows.
 We can attribute to a State various predicates that cannot be attributed to its separate members that it is populous, extensive, powerful, etc. The view we are considering puts ethical predicates in this class, and says that they only derivatively belong to individuals.
-A man may belong to a populous State, or to a good State; but he, they say, is no more good than he is populous.
+A man may belong to a populous State, or to a good State;
+but he, they say, is no more good than he is populous.
 This view, which has been widely held by German philosophers, is not Aristotle's, except possibly, in some degree, in his conception of justice.

-A considerable part of the Ethics is occupied with the discussion of friendship, including all relations that involve affection.
+A considerable part of the _Ethics_ is occupied with the discussion of friendship, including all relations that involve affection.
 Perfect friendship is only possible between the good, and it is impossible to be friends with many people.
-One should not be friends with a person of higher station than one's own, unless he is also of higher virtue, which will justify the respect shown to him. \Ve have seen that, in unequal relations, such as those of man and wife or father and son, the superior should be the more loved.
+One should not be friends with a person of higher station than one's own, unless he is also of higher virtue, which will justify the respect shown to him.
+We have seen that, in unequal relations, such as those of man and wife or father and son, the superior should be the more loved.
 It is impossible to be friends with God, because He cannot love us.
 Aristotle discusses whether a man can be a friend to himself, and decides that this is only possible if he is a good man; wicked men, he asserts, often hate themselves.
-The good man should love himself, but nobly (1169*).
-Friends are a comfort in misfortune, but one should not make them unhappy by seeking their sympathy, as is done by women and womanish men (1171*).
+The good man should love himself, but nobly (1169).
+Friends are a comfort in misfortune, but one should not make them unhappy by seeking their sympathy, as is done by women and womanish men (1171).
 It is not only in misfortune that friends are desirable, for the happy man needs friends with whom to share his happiness.
-"No one would choose the whole world on condition of being alone, since man is a political creature and one whose nature is to live with others" (1169*).
+"No one would choose the whole world on condition of being alone, since man is a political creature and one whose nature is to live with others" (1169).
 All that is said about friendship is sensible, but there is not a word that rises above common sense.

 Aristotle again shows his good sense in the discussion of pleasure, which Plato had regarded somewhat ascetically.
 Pleasure, as Aristotle uses the word, is distinct from happiness, though there can be no happiness without pleasure.
-There are, he says, three views of pleasure: (i) that it is never good; (2) that some pleasure- is good, but most is bad; (3) that pleasure is good, but not the best.
-He rejects the first of these on the ground that pain is cer- tainly bad, and therefore pleasure must be good.
+There are, he says, three views of
+pleasure: (1) that it is never good; (2) that some pleasure is good, but most is bad; (3) that pleasure is good, but not the best.
+He rejects the first of these on the ground that pain is certainly bad, and therefore pleasure must be good.
 He says, very justly, that it is nonsense to say a man can be happy on the rack: some degree of external good fortune is necessary for happiness.

-202

-ARISTOTLE'S ETHICS

-tie also disposes of the view that all pleasures are bodily; all things have something divine, and therefore some capacity for higher pleasures.
+He also disposes of the view that all pleasures are bodily; all things have something divine, and therefore some capacity for higher pleasures.
 Good men have pleasure unless they are unfortunate, and God always enjoys a single and simple pleasure (1152-1154).

-There is another discussion of pleasure, in a later pan of the book, which is not wholly consistent with the above.
-Here it is argued that there are bad pleasures, which, however, are not pleasures to pood people (1173*); that perhaps pleasures differ in kind (ibid.); and that pleasures are good or bad according as they are connected with good or bad activities (1175*).
+There is another discussion of pleasure, in a later part of the book, which is not wholly consistent with the above.
+Here it is argued that there are bad pleasures, which, however, are not pleasures to poor people (1173); that perhaps pleasures differ in kind (ibid.); and that pleasures are good or bad according as they are connected with good or bad activities (1175).
 There are things that are valued more than pleasure; no one would be content to go through life with a child's intellect, even if it were pleasant to do so.
 Each animal has its proper pleasure, and the proper pleasure